Last Updated on May 3, 2023 by Christine Kaaloa

 6. Vegetarian Food Only

 Meat eaters may have difficulty surviving on a meatless diet, missing the feeling of gnawing into something of substance.
 For me, the ashram was a vegetarian dream.
 The food was tasty, Ayurvedic, healthy and best of all, safe for my western stomach.
 I could eat to my heart’s content without worrying about how it was prepared or how the dishes were washed .
-Read Tips for Eating Street Food while avoid getting sick
+Read Food Safety Tips for Eating Street Food

 Cleaning the kitchen, serving food, cleaning the dorm floors, taking out the garbage, working in the store, taking out the trash…

-The ashrams generally support the idea that their attendees help maintain the ashram grounds.
-This is fair, as ashrams don’t always make or charge a lot for their room, board and classes.
-Thus, one hour each day is required of each attendee to spend in performing selfless service.
+One hour each day is required of each ashram attendee to spend in performing selfless service.
 This is called Karma Yoga.
 For guests, it’s a chance to burn off some of your karma by doing good deeds.
 My job was to mop the hallway of my dorm I stayed in.

-Ashrams may have double and single guest rooms available, but the standard is most likely, dorm style living quarters.
-Many don’t offer lockers for security, however.
+My yoga ashram did not offer lockers for security.
 If you have any valuables, you might ask to store them at the front desk.
 But this is at your discretion.